magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 Well, those objects in our homes or our orchards are still a little far away.
 Let’s look right at ourselves sitting here.
 We are composed of the five aggregates and the four elements.
-These are designated as a self.
-Do you see these and these suppositions as they really are?
-If you don’t see the truth of them, there is becoming, being gladdened or depressed over the five , and we take birth, with all the resultant sufferings.
+These *saṅkhārā* are designated as a self.
+Do you see these *saṅkhārā* and these suppositions as they really are?
+If you don’t see the truth of them, there is becoming, being gladdened or depressed over the five *khandhā*, and we take birth, with all the resultant sufferings.
 This rebirth happens right now, in the present.
 This glass isn’t broken now, and we are happy about it now.
 But if this glass breaks right now, we are upset right now.
 This is how it happens, being upset or being happy without any wisdom in control.
 One only meets with ruination.
 You don’t need to look far away to understand this.
 When you focus your attention here, you can know whether or not there is becoming.
 Then, when it is happening, are you aware of it?
 Are you aware of convention and supposition?
 Do you understand them?
 It’s the grasping attachment that is the vital point, whether or not we are really believing in the designations of me and mine.
 This grasping is the worm, and it is what causes birth.

 Where is this attachment?
 Grasping onto form, feeling, perception, thoughts, and consciousness, we attach to happiness and unhappiness, and